smartqasa/custom-sonos-card/README.md

   - player
 widthPercentage: 75 # default is 100.
 Use this to change the width of the card.
 heightPercentage: 75 # default is 100.
 Use this to change the height of the card.
 Set to 'auto' to make the card height adjust to the content.
-entityId: media_player.sonos_bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)
+entityId: media_player.bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)
-entityNameRegexToReplace: 'SONOS ' # Regex pattern to replace parts of the entity names
+entityNameRegexToReplace: ' PLAYER' # Regex pattern to replace parts of the entity names
 entityNameReplacement: ''
-entities: # Entities are automatically discovered if you don't supply this setting
-  - media_player.sonos_kitchen
-  - media_player.sonos_hallway
-  - media_player.sonos_bedroom
-  - media_player.sonos_livingroom
-excludeItemsInEntitiesList: true # Will invert the selection in the `entities` list, so that all players that are not in the list will be used.
-showNonSonosPlayers: true # default is false, which means only Sonos players will be shown.
 volumeStepSize: 1 # Use this to change the step size when using volume up/down.
 Default is to use the step size of Home Assistant's media player integration.
 adjustVolumeRelativeToMainPlayer: true # default is false, which means all players will be set to the same volume as the main player.
 If set to true, volume will be adjusted relative to the main player in the group.